GottaYotta/PixelSDK/README.md

 **Step 3:** Download the original [lookup.png](https://github.com/GottaYotta/PixelSDK/blob/master/lookup.png) image from the repository and open it in your photo editor.

 **Step 4:** Apply the same changes you made on your test image to the lookup.png image and save the result to a new image lookup_example.png.
-Do not downsize the image or reduce its quality.
+Do not downsize the lookup image, reduce its quality or change its format.
 In some photo editors you can simply copy your adjustment layers from your test image to the lookup image.

 **Note:** Each pixel color must be independent of other pixels (e.g. sharpen will not work).
 If you need a more complex filter you can chain [GPUImage2](https://github.com/BradLarson/GPUImage2) operations e.g. LookupFilter --> Sharpen --> Saturation.
 An example of chaining operations is also included in the [Xcode sample project](https://github.com/GottaYotta/PixelSDK/archive/master.zip).